UnmappedStack/CTFAW/README.md

 The exact components are to be determined.

 You may notice that this is missing middle end.
 I am currently skipping it, although I may come back to it.

+## License & Contributing

+This project is under the Mozilla Public License 2.0.
+See the details in the `LICENSE` file.

+I'm currently not open to contributions, as this is:

+1. This is my way of learning Rust (it's my second Rust project)
+2. A personal project to learn the concepts behind compilers for fun.